tearflake/symp-intro/README.md

 What if programming had evolved around **form** and **meaning** rather than machinery?

-Syntax defines what can be expressed.
+Syntax defines form of expressions.
-Semantics decides what it means.
+Semantics decides what they mean.
 Execution connects the two.

 Symp is small, strange, and honest.